SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

 ## Prerequisites

-* This step is for triggering an ATC run on an ABAP system.
+This step is for triggering an ATC run on an ABAP system.
-* You can either provide the ABAP endpoint config to directly trigger ann ATC run on the ABAP system or optionally provide the Cloud Foundry parameters with your credentials to read a Service Key of an ABAP instance in Cloud Foundry that contains all the details to trigger an ATC run.
+You can either provide the ABAP endpoint config to directly trigger ann ATC run on the ABAP system or optionally provide the Cloud Foundry parameters with your credentials to read a Service Key of an ABAP instance in Cloud Foundry that contains all the details to trigger an ATC run.
-* Regardless you have to provide the configuration of the packages and software components you want to be checked in a .yml or .yaml file.
-This file must be stored in the same folder as the Jenkinsfile from which you run the pipeline from.
+Regardless if you chose an ABAP endpoint directly or reading a Cloud Foundry Service Kex you have to provide the configuration of the packages and software components you want to be checked in an ATC run in a .yml or .yaml file.
+This file must be stored in the same folder as the Jenkinsfile where you run the pipeline from.
-* Examples will be listed below.
+Examples will be listed below.

 ## ${docGenParameters}